-You should also look for a bike with a drivetrain that has at least nine gear ratios (usually abbreviated to 9spd) at the back, matched to two or three chainrings up front, giving a total of 18 or 27 ratios.
+You should also look for a bike with a drivetrain that has at least nine gear ratios (usually abbreviated to 9spd) at the back, matched to two or three chainrings up front, giving a total of 18 or 27 gears.

-The tyres fitted should have a decent tread profile that’s designed for proper off-road use and should be made from a softer rubber compound than basic tyres, giving better grip in the wet.
+The tyres fitted should have a pronounced tread profile that’s designed for proper off-road use and should be made from a softer rubber compound than basic tyres, giving better grip in the wet.
 You can use your thumbnail to press the tread to assess how soft different tyres are.

 A suspension fork with a smooth and controlled action should be fitted.
 To test this, give the fork a good bounce and it should compress easily and return smoothly.
 If it makes nasty noises or returns rapidly — like a pogo stick — give it a wide berth.